Taming-the-BEAST/Structured-birth-death-model/README.md

 ### TreeAnnotator

-TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree.
+TreeAnnotator is used to produce a summary tree from the posterior sample of trees using one of the available algorithms.
 It can also be used to summarise and visualise the posterior estimates of other tree parameters (e.g. node height).

 TreeAnnotator is provided as a part of the BEAST2 package so you do not need to install it separately.